 The special strength of the Arbitration Board is that it combines legal and technical expertise.
 The Presidium and the alternates represent legal expertise, while competent specialists are appointed by the Arbitration Board to act as expert appraisers, specialist experts, adjudicators or technical arbitrators in disputes concerning subject matters within their field of technical expertise.

 They include building constructors, paving experts, architects, structural engineers and master carpenters.
 The professionals may be specialists who either carry out or advise on building and construction, and they may have worked as or for both contractors and clients.

-In order to be appointed an expert appraiser by the Arbitration Board, candidates must have many years of extensive experience in one or more relevant disciplines and must have kept their skills up to date.
-It is also useful if they have attended special training sessions for arbitration expert appraisers.
+In order to be appointed an expert appraiser by the Arbitration Board, candidates must have many years of solid experience in one or more relevant disciplines and must have kept their skills up to date.
+It is also useful if they have attended special training sessions for expert appraisers in arbitration.
 It is a fundamental requirement that a potential expert has an unblemished reputation.
-The expert must keep his or her CV updated and send updated versions to the Secretariat whenever relevant.
+The expert must keep his or her CV updated and send updated versions to the Secretariat.

 The Arbitration Board will contact new potential experts if a need for special skills arises in relation to a specific dispute and may do so in connection with training courses, on the basis of recommendations from other experts or on the basis of motivated applications and CVs sent to the Secretariat.

 If the board deems a person suitable for appointment as an expert appraiser, the board will notify him or her, but it may take some time before there will be an assignment that matches his or her special field of expertise.